60 AWESOME Things To Do in Jasper (2024 Travel Guide)

 Getting Around Jasper

 Downtown Jasper is small and completely walkable, meaning once you get there it’s possible to not have to drive anywhere at all.
+However, they have a new public transportation service that operates in the summer that does a town loop as well as can take you to places like Lake Annette.
 That said, getting to sights like Maligne Lake would be difficult without a car or organized tour.

 Parking in Jasper

-Paid Parking is in effect from May 1 until October 31 annually, with rates set at $3.50 an hour on-street and $2.50 an hour or $15 a day in parking lots.
+Paid parking is in effect from May 1 until October 31.
+If you’re staying in Downtown Jasper, it’s best to leave the car parked and walk around town.
+Parking isn’t cheap either, expect to pay $4.50 per hour for on-street parking, and $2.50 to $3.50 per hour for off-street parking.
 You have three payment options: scan the QR code on signs (no app download required), use a payment kiosk, or download the HotSpot app.
 There are plenty of lots to park around the town, which you can see here.

 Do I Need a Parks Pass to Visit Jasper?